psaikido/hugle.uk/content/prose/firstburn/04-Ground-Zero.md

 ---
+bannerTitle: First Burn
 title: Ground Zero
-bannerTitle: First Burn
-layout: default
-subnav: first-burn
+type: prose/firstburn
 ---

 Since unhitching the rope at the bottom of the shaft, total warfare had filled